xsdk-project/ATPESC2018HandsOnLessons/_lessons/pumi/lesson.md

 Note, the features of the geometric model highly dictate what mesh sizes are possible.
 Specifically:
-- the mesh topology must exactly respect the geometric model topology, i.e., each geometric model vertex has at least one mesh vertex classied on it.
+- the mesh topology must exactly respect the geometric model topology, i.e., each geometric model edge has a set of meshes edges classified on it that cover the entire model edge.
-- the geometry of the mesh (e.g., the position of the vertices or curvature of faces) is *always* an approximation to the geometric model.
+- in the case of problems on curved domains, the geometry of the typical interpolating point mesh (even using higher-order curved elements) is only an approximation to the original geometric model.

 Once the mesh is generated we convert it, in-memory (i.e., using PUMI and SimModSuite APIs), to a PUMI mesh and then write the PUMI mesh to file.